vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

   --genomeDir STAR_index/
 ```

-Some tools will require a two column file with the id and length of the chromosomes.
+Some tools will require a two column file with the id and length of the chromosomes which can be generated as follows:

 ```shell
 cat reference_genome.bed | cut -f 1,3 > reference_chromosome_sizes.txt